University of the Witwatersrand, Oliver Schreiner School of Law, Johannesburg

 The academic year is divided into two semesters.
 Visit the Wits website to view its current academic calendars.

-should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Wits exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 The HLS International Legal Studies staff will inform approved students if there are any additional application materials to complete.